 Scott joined Battery in 1997 and currently leads investments in Israel, the US and Europe.
-His investments include Akamai Technologies (NASDAQ: AKAM), Anobit Technologies (acquired by Apple), @stake (acquired by Symantec), Champions Oncology, Diablo Technologies, IDI Direct Insurance, Istra Research, ITA Software (acquired by Google), Kashya (acquired by EMC), The London International Financial Futures and Options Exchange (LIFFE; acquired by Euronext), MetroPCS (NYSE: PCS), ProfitLogic (acquired by Oracle), Powerinbox (formerly ActivePath) Pursway, Sabre, The Tennis Channel, Vayyar Imaging, Ximian (acquired by Novell), and ZeRTO.
+His investments include Akamai Technologies (NASDAQ: AKAM), Anobit Technologies (acquired by Apple), @stake (acquired by Symantec), BigPanda, Champions Oncology, CrediFi, Cross River Bank, Diablo Technologies, GuardiCore, IDI Direct Insurance (TASE: IDIN), Istra Research, ITA Software (acquired by Google), Kashya (acquired by EMC), The London International Financial Futures and Options Exchange (LIFFE; acquired by Euronext), MetroPCS (NYSE: PCS), ProfitLogic (acquired by Oracle), PowerInbox, Pursway (acquired by IPG), Sabre (NASDAQ:SABR), Stratoscale, Tennis Channel (acquired by Sinclair Broadcasting), Vayyar Imaging, Ximian (acquired by Novell), and ZeRTO.

 Scott was named multiple times to the Forbes Midas List, which ranks top venture capitalists from around the world and in 2009 relocated to Battery’s Israel office to build the team there and to lead the firm’s expansion into Israel, the Middle East and Europe.
-Prior to joining Battery, Scott spent time in corporate finance and was previously the Director of Corporate Development at Future Vision, a venture-backed software company that was sold to Softkey International.
-He graduated with honors from Brandeis University with a BA in International Relations and Islamic and Middle Eastern Studies.
+Prior to joining Battery, Scott spent time in corporate finance and was previously the director of corporate development at Future Vision, a venture-backed software company that was sold to Softkey International.
+He graduated with honors from Brandeis University with a BA in international relations and Islamic and Middle Eastern studies.